Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

 \begin{itemize} \item \textbf{Deliberate}: Taking a conscious, sub-optimal decision to accommodate short-term goals at the expense of long-term value.
 The asset is degraded as a result of a modification comprising a conscious non-optimal decision.
-We take a shortcut, knowing its consequences, and consciously pay its price. \item \textbf{Unintentional}: Sub-optimal decisions based on lack of diligence are unintentional forms of degradation.
+We take a shortcut, knowing its consequences, and eventually pay its price. \item \textbf{Unintentional}: Sub-optimal decisions based on lack of diligence are unintentional forms of degradation.
 The asset is degraded as a result of a modification comprising an unconscious non-optimal decision.
-We might be or might not be aware of the other alternatives; therefore, we do not foresee the consequences of selecting the alternatives.
+We are not aware of the other, better alternatives to our decision; therefore, we do not foresee the consequences of selecting an alternative.
 There is no awareness of the fact that the usability of the asset can be hindered. \item \textbf{Entropy}: According to Lehman, ``as a software program is evolved its complexity increases unless work is done to maintain or reduce it'' and ``[it] will be perceived as of declining quality unless rigorously maintained and adapted to a changing operational environment'' \cite{Lehman1979, lehman1996laws}.
-The degradation that is due to the evolution of the software not coming directly from the manipulation of the asset by the developers is entropy.
-Entropy might introduce degradation in the form of natural decay due to technology and market changes on assets even when we have quality management mechanisms to avoid such degradation. \end{itemize}
+This ever increasing complexity and perceived quality decline might encompass the degradation of the assets involved in the development of the software system.
+The degradation that is due to the continuous evolution of the software, and which is not coming directly from the manipulation of the asset by the developers is entropy.
+Entropy can introduce degradation in the form of natural decay due to technology and market changes on assets even when we have quality management mechanisms to avoid such degradation. \end{itemize}

 Here, we provide examples of asset degradation.
 The numbers in the list correspond to the numbers in Figure~\ref{fig2:degradation}.

 \textbf{\textit{Deliberate Degradation:}}